VictorSyntez/governance/docs/gf_controlled/member_org_policies.md

 # Steward Technical and Organizational Policies

-This is a Controlled Document of the Canadian Credential Network Governance Framework was approved by the Canadian Credential Network Board of Directors.
+This is a Controlled Document of the Canadian Credential Network Governance Framework will be approved by the Canadian Credential Network Board of Directors.

 | Document Name | Steward Technical and Organizational Policies |
 | --- | --- |